PeterJFB/drum-sequencer/docs/release3/README.md

 IP-based limiting requires somewhere to store the IP-addresses and their respective [buckets](https://en.wikipedia.org/wiki/Token_bucket).
 There's no reason to store this long-term, though a high access time is crucial to maintain a high server performance.
 This is why we store it with in-memory cache, which is achieved with [caffeine](https://github.com/ben-manes/caffeine).

-## Sequencial diagram
+## Sequence diagram

-Sequenctial diagram describing a possible interaction sequence between the actors, their devices and the server.
+Sequence diagram describing a possible interaction sequence between the actors, their devices and the server.
 This sequence of interactions is based on the first half of user story three, which you can find in [brukerhistorier.md](../../brukerhistorier.md).

 ![Example use sequence diagram](diagrams/ExampleUse.png)